corsairmarks/sharkanian_portraits_revisited/mod/README.md

     * Removed Resilient trait in order to afford Aquatic
     * Swapped Wasteful trait to Nonadaptive in order to afford Aquatic (as of Stellaris 3.6)
 * You can use Silfae's custom Sharkanian portraits for your own empires without any DLC requirements
+* The Sharkanians are part of the Aquatic species class (with the Aquatics Species Pack) or Molluscoid species class (without) (since Stellaris 3.8)
-* Support being able to choose a single-gender species (new in Stellaris 3.2)
+* Support being able to choose a single-gender species (since Stellaris 3.2)

 ## Compatibility

-Compatible with any other mod that does not add the same portraits, species class, or art assets.
+Compatible with any other mod that does not add the same portraits or art assets.

 The Launcher will tell you that some mods are outdated - that is because the dependency is out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mod.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.

 ### Dependencies